Tag Archives: Typography

 Today we are going to wrap up our exploration of Typography through its ultimate expression: Making our own Typeface!

-As we saw in the movie Helvetica that we watched last week, Type can be created through many methods, including carving individual letters out of steel blocks, printing letters on clear plastic strips to stick down on pages, or our preferred method: through digital design, using applications specifically built for this purpose.
+Type can be created through many methods, including carving individual letters out of steel blocks, printing letters on clear plastic strips to stick down on pages, or our preferred method: through digital design, using applications specifically built for this purpose.
 Today, we are going to explore one of those applications, one that is purpose-built to make creating typefaces easy enough that anyone can do it!

 To begin, visit the Calligraphr.com website.
 You will need to create your own login to proceed – It is recommended that use your haydenmagnet.org email address.